 To protect your rights in a condemnation case.

-An inspection is a third-party investigation of the livable structure and systems of a home, from the roof to the bottom.
+An inspection is a third-party investigation of the accessible structure and electrical and mechanical systems of a property, from the top to the foundation.

-The standard house inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical home inspector's report will contain an evaluation of the integrity of the house's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 Simply put, the difference is night and day.